Northeast Kingdom Waste Management District

 Video Game Consoles are banned from landfill disposal and can be recycled at any E-waste drop off location for free.
 Any district resident can dispose of e-waste at any participating location.

-Gasoline and Gas/Oil mixtures are considered household hazardous waste and can be brought to the Lyndonville recycling center by appointment, May 1- Early October, or can be brought to any district HHW event.
+Gasoline and Gas/Oil mixtures are considered household hazardous waste and can be brought to the Lyndonville recycling center by appointment, May 1- Early October, or can be brought to any district Household Hazardous Waste collection.

 Glass bottles and jars are banned from landfill disposal.
 Glass jars and bottles of any color can be recycled at any NEKWMD recycling center.
 Broken glass bottles and jars can also be recycled with glass.

-Glassware (drinking cups) and ceramicware are not accepted at any recycling center and should be disposed as household trash.
+Glassware (drinking cups), Pyrex or glass pie plates, baking dishes, and ceramicware are not accepted at any recycling center and should be disposed as household trash.
+Toilets are ceramic and should be disposed as trash.

-Hazardous products are typically labeled with warnings including "caution, toxic, danger, hazard, warning, poisonous, reactive, corrosive, or flammable".
-These materials are banned from landfill disposal and can be brought to any HHW Collection Event or by appointment to the Lyndonville Recycling center, May 1- early Oct.
+Household Hazardous Wastes includes any household products labelled “caution, toxic, danger, hazard, warning, poisonous, reactive, corrosive, or flammable”.
+These materials can be brought to any Household Hazardous Waste collection or by appointment to the Lyndonville Recycling center, May 1- early Oct.
 Empty containers should be disposed according to material.
+Please do not recycle any pesticide or motor oil containers.

 Herbicides

-Herbicide products are banned from landfill disposal and can be brought to any HHW Collection Event or by appointment to the Lyndonville Recycling center, May 1- early Oct.
+Herbicide products can be brought to any Household Hazardous Waste collection or by appointment to the Lyndonville Recycling center, May 1- early Oct.
 Empty containers should be disposed in the trash.

 Heating Oil (Kerosene)

-Heating Oil can be disposed at any HHW Collection Event or by appointment to the Lyndonville Recycling center, May 1- early Oct.
+Heating Oil can be disposed at any Household Hazardous Waste collection or by appointment to the Lyndonville Recycling center, May 1- Oct 1.

 Humidifiers